Corvimae/pokemon-ranger/README.md

 `baseStats` - A JSON-formatted array of base stats for each of the Pokémon's evolutions.
 If the Pokémon has no evolutions, you should still provide an array-of-arrays (e.g. `[[50, 50, 50, 50, 50, 50]]`).

+`hiddenPower` (default: false) - If true, hidden power type will be calculated and displayed.

 **Content**

 The block content is used to determine the EVs of the Pokémon at each level.
 EVs at not calculated cumulatively - you must provide the total EVs that the Pokémon has when the level up occurs, not just the EVs gained since the last level up.